lechnerc77/azd-compatibility-azure-function/README.md

 Not finding information in the documentation I created an issue in the GitHub repo of the CLI ([Deployment of Function - Targeting Function App](https://github.com/Azure/azure-dev/issues/635)) and I got a very fast response explaining the setup.
 The connection between the infrastructure and the resource that will host the deployed app is determined "*by looking at all the resource groups for your application and then for a resource tagged with azd-service-name with a value that matches the key for the service in azure.yaml*".

-So the glue between the service name in the `azure.yaml` and the corresponding resource is the tag in the `resource.bicep` file.
-I like that approach, but did not think about that although in the hindsight it makes perfect sense.
+So, the glue between the service name in the `azure.yaml` and the corresponding resource is the tag in the `resource.bicep` file.
+I like that approach but did not think about that although in the hindsight it makes perfect sense.

 In my case I adjusted the tagging to: